ssi112/mws-restaurant-stage-3/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

+### Requirements

+**Add a form to allow users to create their own reviews:** In previous versions of the application, users could only read reviews from the database.
+You will need to add a form that adds new reviews to the database.
+The form should include the user’s name, the restaurant id, the user’s rating, and whatever comments they have.
+Submitting the form should update the server when the user is online.

+**Add functionality to defer updates until the user is connected:** If the user is not online, the app should notify the user that they are not connected, and save the users' data to submit automatically when re-connected.
+In this case, the review should be deferred and sent to the server when connection is re-established (but the review should still be visible locally even before it gets to the server.)

+**Meet the new performance requirements:** In addition to adding new features, the performance targets you met in Stage Two have tightened.
+Using Lighthouse, you’ll need to measure your site performance against the new targets.

+[Lighthouse](https://developers.google.com/web/tools/lighthouse/) measures performance in four areas, but your review will focus on three:

+ - Progressive Web App score should be at 90 or better.
+ - Performance score should be at 90 or better.
+ - Accessibility score should be at 90 or better.

+---
+## Project Overview: Stage 2
+For the Restaurant Reviews projects, you will incrementally convert a static webpage to a mobile-ready web application.
+In Stage Two, you will take the responsive, accessible design you built in Stage One and connect it to an external server.
+You’ll begin by using asynchronous JavaScript to request JSON data from the server.
+You’ll store data received from the server in an offline database using IndexedDB, which will create an app shell architecture.
+Finally, you’ll work to optimize your site to meet performance benchmarks, which you’ll test using Lighthouse.

+- Converted to pull data from external Sails server
+- Added use of IndexedDB to store JSON data for offline first, network second
+- *Note using J. Archibald's IndexedDB Promise library*
+- Added favicon.ico
+- Added manifest.json plus icons for PWA

+**Lighthouse Audit Score - Minimum Specifications**
+- PWA > 90
+- Performance > 70
+- Accessibility > 90

+**Lighthouse Audit Settings**
+Using Chrome Canary - Disable all extensions or use Incognito window
+   1. Device: Mobile
+   2. Audits: Performance, Progressive Web App, Accessibility
+   3. Throttling: Simulated Fast 3G, 4x CPU Slowdown

+**Audit Results Using Above**
+- PWA = 92
+- Performance =  92
+- Accessibility = 97

+---
 ## Project Overview: Stage 1

 For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
 In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
 You will also add a service worker to begin the process of creating a seamless offline experience for your users.